DiamondLightSource/pmacFilterControl/docs/how-to/development/ppmac_deploy.md

+# Building and Deploying pmacFilterControl

-# Bulding pmacFilterControl for x86
+## Bulding pmacFilterControl for x86

 pmacFilterControl includes architecture-specific code blocks and the build detects the architecture at compile time.
 This means the same code can be built and deployed for the